-The heat from the desert sun beat down relentlessly, the shimmering waves rose in the distance as the convey of carts winded through.
-All around dunes rolled through the landscape, their image being cut by protruding stone and limited flora.
-The guards on the carriages wiped sweat from their brow as it dripped into their own eyes.
-Most of the guards sat rested with their heads in-between their knees, trying to shade their head and allow their sweat to drop from their noses.
+The heat from the desert sun beat down relentlessly, the shimmering waves rose in the distance as the convoy of carts winded through.
+All around, dunes rolled through the landscape, their image being cut by protruding stone and limited flora.
+The guards on the carriages wiped the sweat from their brows as it dripped into their own eyes.
+Most of the guards sat rested with their heads in between their knees, trying to shake their heads and allow their sweat to drop from their noses.
 One individual looked up to take a drink from his water skin, something catching his eye before he did.
-He nudged the individual besides him.
+He nudged the individual beside him.

 “Na, the Dead-men are geniuses.”

 “How do they make walking look more relaxing than sitting?”

 The Dead-men were still walking behind the carts, but Jester had moved to one side and Marcus to the other.
 They both held their weapons high by their side; attached to the top was a lightweight fabric, creating a sun shade for the four of them.

 The second individual looked down back into his knees.